 - In the Advanced tab, click the tag or category names you'd like to remove or rename.

-You can also merge tags or categories by selecting the labels you'd like to combine, then clicking Merge.
+You can also merge tags or categories by selecting the labels you'd like to combine, entering a new name, then clicking Merge.

 In the Pacific template family (Charlotte, Fulton, Horizon, Naomi, Pacific), there's a built-in category navigation at the top of the Blog Page, which displays links to the different post categories.
 Clicking a link filters out every post except the ones in that category.